-\end{widetext} As we did in the previous sections we present the numerical results of Eq. \ref{RR} in the following Figs. \ref{fig:GMCCG} for the deceleration parameter in GCCG models.
-From the plots, we observe that this model can explain the phantom phase of the universe as presented in \cite{gonzalez2003you} for small values of $\alpha$ and $B$ and which less candidates than the other CG models to explain the accelerating expansion universe.
-We use the average values $\omega$ from Table \ref{tab: best-fitting parameter values} for numerical purpose.
+As we did in the previous sections, we present the numerical results of Eq. \ref{RR} in the following Figs. \ref{fig:GMCCG} for the deceleration parameter in the GCCG models.
+From the plots we observe that this model can explain the phantom phase of the universe as presented in \cite{gonzalez2003you} for small values of $\alpha$ and $B$ and which are less candidates than the other CG models to explain the accelerating expansion universe.
+We use the average values $\omega$ from Table \ref{tab: best-fitting parameter values} for numerical purposes.

-\\ \\ From above all plots Fig. \ref{qvsz} - \ref{fig:GMCCG} , we tried to show the accelerated expansion within the observationally known range of cosmological redshift $z$.
-All results are consistent with what one would expect the expansion history of the Universe to look like: in the current concordance model, there should be a decelerating matter-dominated phase followed by a dark-energy-driven late time acceleration phase except the GCCG model.
-However the numerical results of GCCG rule out this model, and its further statistical analysis is investigated in Sec. \ref{stastic}.
+From all the plots shown in Figs. \ref{qvsz} - \ref{fig:GMCCG}, we tried to show the accelerated expansion within the observationally known range of the cosmological redshift $z$.
+All results are consistent with what one would expect the expansion history of the Universe to be in the current concordance model; there should be a decelerating matter-dominated phase followed by a dark-energy-driven late-time acceleration phase except in the GCCG model.
+However, the numerical results of GCCG rule out this model, and its further statistical analysis is investigated in Sec. \ref{stastic}.